wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-to-i-apply-for-reu-programs">How to I apply for REU programs?</h2>
- The information below is meant to be generic advice, but our faculty hope you will take interest and notice of [our REU program](https://sites.wustl.edu/csereu/).
+<a id=121></a> The information below is meant to be generic advice, but our faculty hope you will take interest and notice of
+[our REU program](https://sites.wustl.edu/csereu/).
  Many institutions offer the chance to spend part of your summer working with faculty and graduate students on research.
 These programs are designed to show its participants the nature of research: identifying interesting problems, formulating methods to try to solve those problems, and communicating results to diverse audiences.
  While the applications for REU sits will vary, they almost all require some statement of purpose, some letters of recommendation, some record of your academic progress to date, and some idea of the projects that interest you.
 You are therefore advised as follows: